euroargodev/argopy-training/how_to_install/README.md

 Once you have installed a fully functional Python environment, you need to download the training camp material from this repository.
 Again 2 methods are possible.

+> Note that the Argopy team will probably upload and update training notebooks up to the very last minutes before the training session, so please perform this step as late as possible.

 ### Method 1 (recommended, repository cloning)

 All cloning details are available on this [Github help page](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository).